BlessedSleepSeeker/DjangoProjectSetup/README.md

     -   trailing-whitespace
     -   check-yaml
     -   check-added-large-files
+-   The config files for the hooks
 -   Django
 -   A Django tailored .gitignore (thanks to gitignore.io)
+-   requirements.txt

 ### What da script doin' ? (in details)

 -   Prompt User for venv path, django version and django project name
--   Check if python is present, if not, ask you to install it
+-   Check if **python** is present, if not, ask you to install it
 -   Install and Activate the **Virtual Environment**
 -   Upgrade **pip**
 -   Install **Django** at a specific version or latest by default